Nageswar-Sahoo/S4/README.md

   Forward Propagation Details

-  We can calculate an output from a neural network by propagating an input signal through each layer until the output layer outputs its values.We call this forward-       propagation.We work through each layer of our network calculating the outputs for each neuron.
+  We can calculate an output from a neural network by propagating an input signal through each layer until the output layer .We call this forward- propagation.We work through each layer of our network calculating the outputs for each neuron.
 All of the outputs from one layer become inputs to the neurons on the next layer.

+Details Mathematical Calculation as below :

     input1=i1
     input2=i2